About the book and the author

 Jacquelyn is a writer and postgraduate archaeologist, previously specialising in medieval metallurgy and scientific finds analysis, and although she has written many papers, articles and MPhil thesis, this is her first book.
-She is due to start a PhD in History in October 2020, researching the men of the Suez Maru and the circumstances around the cessation of Japanese War Crime Trials in 1949.
+She is currently pursuing a PhD in History, researching the men of the Suez Maru and others transported to the Moluccan Islands, and the circumstances around the cessation of Japanese War Crime Trials in 1949.

 About the Book